Compliments and Complaints

 The Office of the Police, Fire and Crime Commissioner aims to deal with all correspondence and complaints equitably, but there will be occasions when individuals make unreasonable demands of the office by way of correspondence or complaints.

-Our policy on dealing with abusive, persistent or vexatious calls, contact, correspondence and complaints outlines the circumstances when we may decline to investigate a correspondence or complaint.
+Our policy on dealing with abusive, persistent or unreasonable contact, correspondence and complaints outlines the circumstances when we may decline to investigate a correspondence or complaint.

 The Professional Standards Department is responsible for the investigation of complaints against police officers and police staff made by members of the public, the management of complaints and the investigation of misconduct.